 Many church people talk about grace and even sing songs about it.
 They know that it came through Jesus Christ (John 1:14, 17), but few know its true definition!
 Is it the freedom, according to the Bible, to do as we wish?

 When Paul wrote the words ". . . for you are not under law but under grace" (Romans 6:14) he used the Greek word charis (Strong's Concordance #G5485).
 God saves us by this charis.
-Since this is the mode of a Christian's salvation, it is of paramount importance and something the devil is trying his best to confuse the true meaning of grace!
+Since this is the mode of a Christian's salvation, it is of paramount importance and something the devil is trying his best to hide and confuse its true meaning!

 Man receives favor for two different reasons.
 First, Jesus died for us while we were yet sinners (Romans 5:8).
 Most all of Christendom would agree that this is the grace of God in action (see John 3:16).

 The clearing of the death penalty over us is the first part of the salvation process.
 A Christian is justified (past sins paid for) by Christ's death.
 Christians can do nothing about their sins except accept this sacrifice.
 The question is why man receives this awesome favor in the first place.

 Our heavenly Father did not favor with salvation the angels who sinned nor is he offering them the ability to become sons (Hebrews 1:5, 2:6 - 10).
 God favored man because we are in his image.
 The offspring of any being looks like the father in kind (Acts 17:26, 28 - 29, 1John 3:1).
 Those who do not believe that man is in the image of his Creator cannot even understand why we receive charis or grace to justification.

 The other reason we receive favor is that it solves the grace versus works argument.
 How does one grow in favor with any boss?
 He keeps his directives or commands!